How Online Proofreading Apps Enhance Research Writing

 8. Use additional free AI revision tools to improve your writing

-While the AI Proofreader is an excellent tool for fixing errors in your text, our free AI Paraphrasing Tool, free AI Text Summarizer, and free AI Translator are other great free AI revision tools designed to help you avoid plagiarism and enhance the style and flow of your text.
+While the AI Proofreader is an excellent tool for fixing errors in your text, our free AI Paraphrasing Tool, free AI Text Summarizer, free AI Translator, and free AI Grammar Checker are other great free AI revision tools designed to help you avoid plagiarism and enhance the style and flow of your text.

 9. Receive comprehensive revision from an expert academic editor